andrew-graves/psyc5500_TA/README.md

 The link to Cohen's text can be found here: https://www.amazon.com/Analyzing-Neural-Time-Data-Practice-ebook/dp/B00HZDIY26.

+The MATLAB code can be downloaded here: https://www.mikexcohen.com/#books

 The translated code is contained within the notebooks folder, along with the associated sample EEG data.